EichanInIt/COS30049-Computing-Technology-Innovation-Project_CAA_ML_model/README.md

 ## Installation

-To install all the dependencies, ensure that the required packages listed in `requirements.txt` are installed.
+To install all the dependencies, all required packages listed in `requirements.txt` are installed.
 Use the following command:

     pip install -r requirements.txt